codedx/srm-docker/README.md

 This repository contains the scripts necessary to create docker images (and from these images, docker containers) that comprise a fully functional [Code Dx](https://www.codedx.com) installation.
 A docker based installation of Code Dx contains 2 parts: the database image, based off of MariaDB, and the Tomcat image that hosts the Code Dx web application.
 The Tomcat docker container will be networked with the MariaDB container to allow Code Dx to store data.

 There are two sections in this README: Quick Installation and Manual Installation.
-Quick installation uses `docker-compose` to stand up a functional instance of Code Dx automatically, building the Tomcat/Code Dx image automatically if required and starting a properly configured MariaDB container.
+Quick installation uses `docker-compose` to stand up a functional instance of Code Dx automatically, pulling the Tomcat/Code Dx image from Docker Hub, and starting a properly configured MariaDB container.
 Manual Installation details instructions for manually building the Tomcat/Code Dx image, creating and starting a container from that image, and starting a MariaDB container with the proper arguments.

-## Providing the Docker Image with a Code Dx Web Archive

-Distributions of Code Dx include a web archive file named `codedx.war`.
-To use a specific Code Dx version, place its `codedx.war` file in the `codedx-docker/codedx-tomcat/` folder.
-Otherwise, an attempt to fetch the latest version of `codedx.war` will occur when the Tomcat/Code Dx image builds.

-## Providing the Docker Image with a Code Dx License
-In order to automatically provide the Tomcat/Code Dx docker image with a valid Code Dx license, paste a valid license string into `codedx-docker/codedx-tomcat/license.lic`, and build the image using the instructions in the following sections.
-Tomcat/Code Dx containers created from this image will automatically use the license.
-If the license file is left empty, Code Dx will use an evaluation license.

-## Quick Installation
+# Quick Installation

 ### Overview
 This section details how to start up a functional instance of Code Dx using docker, accessible via port 8080.